Axosoft/glo-sdk/README.md

 There are plenty of calls to the Glo API that still need to be added.
 Additionally extra functionality and helper functions on top of these can also be built out.

 ### Testing
 I don't know very much about Jest and using mocks, so help in this area would be much appreciated!
+If there are better ways to do what I'm trying to do, please let me know.

-Jest has been set up in this project, and tests will be run as a part of CI when that is set up.
-Testing for all the API calls and helper functions would be a big help.
+Jest has been set up in this project, and tests are run with CI.

 ### Documentation
 Documenting this project by means of tsdoc (jsdoc?) or some other format would be a big assistance.
 The docs can also be generated as a part of CI.